jakob-bagterp/browserist/docs/settings/viewport.md

     - Headless
 ---

-# What Is a Viewport Size
+# What Is a Viewport Size?
 The viewport is the inner size of the browser window that displays the web page.
 Based on screen size and resolution – from desktop monitors to tablets and mobile phones – the viewport may be smaller than the actual web page and require scrolling to view the entire page.

 If you want to change the outer size, check the [window size section](../user-guide/navigation/window-size.md).